 Cases of Chronic Obstructive Pulmonary Disease (COPD) are rising throughout BNSSG (Bristol, North Somerset, and South Gloucestershire), as they are throughout England.
 With lung disease in the UK costing a staggering £11 billion a year, Public Health England data shows that within BNSSG, emergency COPD admissions are within the highest 5% in the UK.
 To improve patient safety and reduce emergency admissions this project aimed to rapidly adopt and use digital remote monitoring technology to support the growing challenges and costs associated with COPD.

 What are we doing?

-With the help of NHSX funding, the project aims to improve the lives of patients living with COPD within BNSSG by guiding them to self-manage their condition through the roll-out of the myCOPD app.
+With the help of NHSX funding, the COPD Digital CHAMP (Coaching Health App Implementation Partnership) project aimed to improve the lives of patients living with COPD within BNSSG by guiding them to self-manage their condition through the roll-out of the myCOPD app.
 The app helps people with COPD to manage their condition effectively at home, and thereby reduce the number of emergency healthcare visits they may need.
 The app has been widely deployed across the NHS.

-How will we do it?
+How are we doing it?